DENMWA/ozwinner/README.md

 # OzWinner Lotto Predictor

-Upload historical data and optionally a trained ML model to predict possible Oz Lotto combinations.
+Upload historical draw data and a trained ML model to simulate and score lottery number sets.

-## Features
-- Upload .csv of past results
-- Upload .pkl ML model
-- View predictions
-- Download predictions